-Reaction to the proposal of EECMA beyond the confines of the ERG was on the whole equally negative.
-The EU was considered not to be in a 'political mood...to set up more supra-national bodies' (Financial Times, 29.6.06).
+Reaction to the proposal of EECMA beyond the confines of the ERG, which would be most directly affected by it, has been, on the whole, equally negative.
+It has been claimed that the EU is not in a 'political mood...to set up more supra-national bodies' (Financial Times, 29.6.06).
 Rather, the EECMA initiative had 'irked almost everyone.
 Member states, big industry operators, fellow commissioners and even the watchdogs themselves have problems with it' (Financial Times 16.11.07; see also O'Brien 2007).
 The UK regulator, Ofcom, maintained that the current regulatory power balance between the Commission and NRAs was appropriate and argued that the 'proposal for a central regulator received little support during the creation of the existing rules [1999-2002] and we see no reason why it might be appropriate now' (Laitner, 2006: 1).
 It praised the political independence of the ERG as a particularly attractive quality, arguing that EECMA would be subject to political interference by both the Commission and Member States (Financial Times, 30.10.07).
-The European Parliament's view of the EECMA proposal was equally hostile, suggesting that the Commission had misjudged the likely reaction of the other EU institution with most supranational predilections alongside itself.
-Its Rapporteur on the initiative even countered with a proposal to create the socalled Body of European Regulators in Telecoms (BERT), which amounted to little more than a re-named version of the ERG (Humphreys 2008).
-In the initial consideration of the proposal in the Council of Ministers, the EU has unsurprisingly reported significant opposition from Member States (European Council of Ministers 2007: 10).
+In the initial consideration of the proposal in the Council of Ministers, the EU has reported significant opposition from Member States (European Council of Ministers 2007: 10).
 Given this level of negativity, it has even been suggested that the proposal of EECMA is a political tactic of the European Commission, where Viviane Reding 'outlines outlandish ideas, then waits for the air to clear before returning to the table to get the deal she really wants', in this case, possibly, some form of greater power for the EU over telecommunications regulation (Laitner 2007: 1).